 As a result of this division of difficulties, the Rangitata Gorge can be done in two flavours: one a more laid-back option on the Lower Rangitata for the less adrenaline-inclined, and the other a challenging offering that culminates in a Grade 5 rapid that can even rank up to Grade 6 (a.k.a, “too dangerous to raft) under adverse conditions.

 This powerful, fast-running river is graded deceptively high, yet also has a high variance in terms of what to expect from beginning to end.

 Those feeling skittish have the ability to opt out of this final slice of adversity, with participants disembarking from the water and ascending a ridge overlooking the rapid to get a sense of what awaits beforehand, however it brings along with it a feeling of accomplishment that’s worth braving the challenge.

 The Rangitata’s scenery is another standout factor, with the greyish-white of the gorge walls forming a drastic contrast with water that is often a characteristically-bright shade of blue as a result of glacial flour making its way into the mixture.
 Add in its location by Mt.
 Peel on the east coast of the South Island and the overall backdrop of the Southern Alps, and you’ve got another gorgeous spot that served as the base for the set of Edoras in the Two Towers of Lord of the Rings movie fame.

-Rafting season on the Rangitata Gorge runs from September through May, during which the warmer climate and waters makes the possibility of a raft flipping over in alpine waters much more palatable.
-It’s call capped off with a tasty communal barbecue for an added dose of extra warmth and satisfaction, too.
+Rafting season on the Rangitata Gorge runs from September through May, during which the warmer climate and waters make the possibility of a raft flipping over in alpine waters much more palatable.
+It’s all capped off with a tasty communal barbecue for an added dose of extra warmth and satisfaction, too.

 6. Kaituna River, New Zealand